Menu

 In Reception, Mrs Grice is the class teacher.
 Reception is supported by Miss Rizzo, Mrs Wang and Miss Bees.

-Our PE days this term are Tuesday and Thursday.
+Our PE days this term are Wednesday and Thursday.
 Please come to school wearing your PE kit on these days.

 Drop Everything and Read - Every Wednesday morning 8.40 - 9 am.

-Forest School is on a Monday afternoon fortnightly.
+Forest School is on a Friday afternoon fortnightly.
 Please come to school wearing old clothing and waterproof coats plus trousers on these days.
 Children can wear their wellington boots that are already in school.
-Reception will be having Forest School on Week 3 and Week 5 of this term.
+Reception will be having Forest School on Week 1, 3 and Week 6 of this term.

-Library sessions will be every Friday afternoon - please return in bookbag every Friday so your child/children can get a new book weekly.
+Library sessions will be every Monday afternoon - please return in bookbag every Monday so your child/children can get a new book weekly.

 Supporting your child at home